Magistrate (England and Wales): Mentors

 All new magistrates are provided a personal development log and are allocated a mentor, an experienced magistrate who has been specially trained to take on this role.
 The mentor will advise, support, and guide the magistrates, particularly during the first few months.
 A new magistrate will have a minimum of six formal sittings attended by their mentor, each of which is followed by an opportunity to discuss the days business and help to consolidate and apply their initial training.
 The magistrate will reflect on how they have applied the knowledge and skills developed during their initial training and, using the competence framework, will consider whether or not they have any further training and development needs.

 Appraisal

-A threshold appraisal takes place after one year of sitting as a magistrate.
+A threshold appraisal takes place after around 12-18 months of sitting as a magistrate.
 This is conducted by an appraiser who is an experienced magistrate specially trained for the role.
 Following the sitting, the magistrate and the appraiser use the competence framework for magistrates to assess the appraisee's performance and to identify if the magistrate has any outstanding training needs.
 All magistrates are appraised every four years in each of the judicial roles they perform, except for Presiding Justices, who are appraised every 2 years.
 If extra training is given and the magistrate cannot demonstrate that they have achieved the necessary competency level, the matter is referred to the local advisory committee, who may recommend to the Lord Chancellor that the magistrate is removed.